mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 communications duty and request a stint with the survey branch.
 If a suitable berth is available and the comms branch can spare the scout, a transfer will usually be forthcoming.
 Scouts never actually leave the service.
-Instead they go on ‘detached duty’ and are subject to reactivation at need.
+Instead they go on 'detached duty' and are subject to reactivation at need.
 In practice younger, more recently detached scouts are far more likely to be reactivated than elderly men and women or those with families.
 Detached duty can be requested at any time and is often approved – the Scout